 [sudo] password for username: (enter your own password) Enter new UNIX password: (enter a new password for root) Retype new UNIX password: (repeat new password for root) passwd: password updated successfully

-To disable the root account, use the following passwd syntax:
+To disable the root account password, use the following passwd syntax:

 sudo passwd -l root

-You should read more on Sudo by checking out it's man page:
+You should read more on Sudo by reading the man page:

-By default, the initial user created by the Ubuntu installer is a member of the group "admin" which is added to the file /etc/sudoers as an authorized sudo user.
-If you wish to give any other account full root access through sudo, simply add them to the admin group.
+By default, the initial user created by the Ubuntu installer is a member of the group "sudo" which is added to the file /etc/sudoers as an authorized sudo user.
+If you wish to give any other account full root access through sudo, simply add them to the sudo group.

 Adding and Deleting Users

 The process for managing local users and groups is straightforward and differs very little from most other GNU/Linux operating systems.
 Ubuntu and other Debian based distributions encourage the use of the "adduser" package for account management.

 To add a user account, use the following syntax, and follow the prompts to give the account a password and identifiable characteristics, such as a full name, phone number, etc.